 When it comes to urban fantasy, forget the famous James Brown song, “It’s a Man’s Man’s Man’s World”: it’s women who rule paranormal fiction.
 Male protagonists are about as common as tan lines on a vampire.
 For every one Harry Dresden there are a dozen Anita Blakes, Mercy Thompsons, and Rachel Morgans.
 That’s not to say that there aren’t plenty of male characters in urban fantasy, but usually they are seen through the eyes of a female protagonist.

-- Malazan Reread of the Fallen: Assail, Chapter Two 5 mins ago on
+- Bill Capossere Malazan Reread of the Fallen: Forge of Darkness, Chapter One 3 days ago

-- An Expensive Adventure: Atlantis: The Lost Empire 1 hour ago on
+- The SFF Equine: Troublesome Tropes About Horses 1 hour ago on

 - Caterpillars and Butterflies: The Expanse: “Home” 2 hours ago on